surifirstpin/biplus_documentation/docs/Views.md

 ## Custom Fields

 Custom fields are user defined fields for which we apply Arithmetic  and logical operations that are supported by database.
-A view may join other views and there relationship between the views are defined as part of data analysis.
+A view may join other views and there relationship are defined as part of data analysis section of model file..

-Using BI+ you create your own set of derived custom table that doesn’t already exist in your database.
+**Derive custom table that doesn’t already exist in your database.
       ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/3b50165c4cf02e474b87d097aa2f8b0897fae1ae/images/custom_table.png)

 **1.** Click on **New Empty view** button to create or derive a new custom view table.